 Considered in the context of the art museum, such prescribed motion was coordinated by what Philip Fisher describes as the "technology of the series," or the method by which institutions positioned their artworks.
-He proceed to a particular and predetermined route, Bennett writes that the museum "converts rooms to paths, into spaces leading to and from somewhere."
+By forcing visitors to adhere to a particular and predetermined route, Bennett writes that the museum "converts rooms to paths, into spaces leading to and from somewhere."
 He suggests that such narrow parameters of interpretation in the museum space obstruct personal meaning-making, or the types of engagement promoted by John Falk and Lynn Dierking and the scholars that preceded them in the new museology movement.
-He personhood of the visitor, writing:
+Ultimately, Bennett laments that museums have actually undermined, if not destroyed, the personhood of the visitor, writing:

 ...while the formation of the public museum forms part and parcel of the fashioning of a new discursive space in which 'Man' functions as the archactor and metanarrator of the story of his own development, we shall not adequately understand the functioning and organization of this space if we view it solely as fabricating a compensatory totality in the face of the ruins of the human subject.
-150